 Portland is home to the country’s largest urban forest reserves, and it offers local and visiting families the opportunity for endless adventures.
 Forest Park features a variety of trails, rushing creeks and opportunities for live encounters with an abundance of wildlife.
 It makes for the perfect spot for either an afternoon stroll or strenuous weekend hike with the family.
-With almost 100 miles of trails within Forest Park, your crew can hit a different trail each week!
-So read on to find our rundown of the best choices for you!
+With almost 100 miles of trails within the park, your crew can hit a different trail each week!
+So read on to find our rundown of the best hikes for families in Forest Park.

 photo: Mike Rohrig via flickr